 Choosing the correct child safety seat can be a very difficult process.
 The best rule of thumb would be to check your car manual to verify that the type of child restraint that you are interested in is compatible with your vehicle.
 The next step would be to verify that your child’s height and weight are within the limits of the child safety seat you are considering.
 It is highly recommended to keep your child rear-facing for as long as possible as this at is the safest way to transport your child.

-The Carpentersville Police Department currently has five employees who are certified child safety seat technicians.
+The Carpentersville Police and Fire Departments currently has employees who are certified child safety seat technicians.
 We offer free child safety seat checks for our residents, but only by appointment.
 We ask that if you want to schedule a safety seat check that you have the seat installed prior to your arrival.
 To schedule an appointment, contact

 - Fire Fighter Arturo Carrillo by email Arturo Carrillo